 Entrepreneurship classes are different from your average business classes.
 They bring the real world into the classroom and set students up for long-term success.
 Read on to discover the importance of entrepreneurship, why you should teach entrepreneurship classes at your high school, and what to look for in an entrepreneurship teacher.

-These employees are still talented, and our economy requires their contributions.
-That’s where entrepreneurship skills come in handy.
-Entrepreneurship classes teach students how to develop, test, and launch a new business.
-Not to mention, established companies want to hire employees with an entrepreneurial mindset because they are go-getters, self-starters, and—perhaps most importantly—entrepreneurs are comfortable navigating through the unknown.
+Not to mention, established companies want to hire employees with an entrepreneurial mindset because they are go-getters, self-starters, and—perhaps most importantly—entrepreneurs are comfortable navigating through the unknown - working to solve problems and create opportunities.

 Bringing the Real World Into the Classroom